 Daniel is a third-year undergraduate student.
 He started working in the lab as a work-study student in Summer 2018, and he is currently conducting an independent undergraduate research project on the evolution of limb bone shape across habitat gradients within four widespread species of Anolis lizard.

 Previous Lab Members

 Dr. Luke Owen Frishkoff held one of our department’s prestigious EEB Postdoctoral Fellowships, and he worked jointly with the Mahler Lab and the lab of Marie-Josée Fortin.
 Luke’s research focused on how species’ evolutionary histories shape their responses to human-induced habitat change, and he applied this perspective to study how communities of Caribbean Anolis lizards change as they respond to habitat modification and a warmer climate.
 You can find more about Luke’s work at his website.

-Master’s student James Boyko joined the lab in Fall 2015, and pursued his interests in macroevolution by studying morphological evolution in Lesser Antillean Anolis lizards.
+MSc James Boyko joined the lab in Fall 2015 and pursued his interests in macroevolution by studying morphological evolution in Lesser Antillean Anolis lizards.

 Michael, MSc, was an NSERC-funded Master’s student working jointly in the Mahler and Rodd Labs.
 He is interested in co-evolution, trait evolution, and comparative methods.
 Michael used phylogenetic models and experiments to explore how female mating biases may precede, and subsequently facilitate, the evolution of male ornaments in poeciliid fishes.
 Michael also has a fondness for bees; his favourite species is Amegilla murrayensis.